 And I will finish with a panorama of Tel Aviv that you can see from the museum:

-If you are interested in other nearby attractions, you can find museums, markets, and other POI from the city on the page dedicated to Tel Aviv.
-If you want to learn more about archeology and Jewish art, I would recommend checking out Israel Museum In Jerusalem.
+If you are interested in other nearby attractions, you can find museums, markets, and other points of interest from the city on the page dedicated to Tel Aviv.
+If you want to learn more about archeology and Jewish art, I recommend checking out Israel Museum In Jerusalem.

 Eretz Israel Museum is a very diverse museum.
 There is something for everybody.
-And if you love the variety of topics and exhibits the this is the museum for you.
-Moreover, since there are many great temporary exhibitions, then check what is currently on display.
+And if you love the variety of topics and exhibits, this is the museum for you.
+Moreover, since there are many great temporary exhibitions, check what is currently on display.

 Have you ever been to Eretz Israel Museum In Tel Aviv?
 Tell us about your experience in the comments below.